sdccurious/CarND-LaneLines-P1/writeup_report.md

 ![alt text][image0]

  Lane markings by nature are made to be easily visible by the human eye/brain.
 However getting an algorithm to do the same thing requires special processing.
 Lane markings are created to have a high contrast to the rest of the road for visibility.
-One way to help detect that contrast is to passing the image through the grayscale() function.
+One way to help detect that contrast is to pass the image through the grayscale() function.

 ![alt text][image1]